Sangiovese is Italy like Cabernet is France: they are wines that express a viticultural and wine-making identity. (Giacomo Tachis)

 Source: Pixabay

 In Tuscany we have to distinguish 2 kinds of Sangiovese: the “ Sangiovese Grosso “ (used to produce Brunello di Montalcino or Nobile di Montepulciano for example) and the “Sangiovese Piccolo” (used for the production of Chianti Classico).
 Sangiovese shows an intense ruby color, if we let the wine age longer this color could obtain some orange shades.
-The aromas are mainly oriented to red and black fruits like black cherry, blackberry and plum, instead for the flowered notes we can smell violet and rose.
-We mainly let the Sangiovese grapes age in wood container, like barriques or barrels, for this reason will be frequent also spicy, vanilla and licorice notes.
+The aromas are mainly oriented to red and black fruits like black cherry, blackberry, and plum, instead of for the flowered notes we can smell violet and rose.
+We mainly let the Sangiovese grapes age in wood containers, like barriques or barrels, for this reason, will be frequent also spicy, vanilla, and licorice notes.

 Chef Tips – Red Wine Cake